bbc/tal/other/contributing.md

 TAL is  licensed under a dual licensing approach.
 You are welcome to make submissions under the Apache v 2.0 licence.

-We welcome any contributors.
 There are two ways you might become a contributor:

 ## Contributing small patches and bug fixes